ch0use/clone-esx-vm/README.md

 * VM can have any number of snapshots, but only the current disk(s) will be used for the clone.
 * ESX host must have SSH access enabled
 * ESX host root password must be known.
+* Destination datastore must have sufficient free space.
+The script does not check, but will error if it cannot complete the cloning because of insufficient space.

 1. If not already running, start the `TSM-SSH` service on the ESX host where the VM is registered.
 2. SSH as root to the host, using the root password.